The Challenges of Implementing Two-Factor Authentication in Industrial Environments

 Conducting a Thorough Risk Assessment

-Before implementing 2FA, conduct a comprehensive risk assessment to identify critical systems, potential vulnerabilities, and the most effective authentication methods.
+Before implementing 2FA, conduct a risk assessment to identify critical systems, potential vulnerabilities, and the most effective authentication methods.
 This assessment should consider both the technological and operational aspects of the industrial environment.

 Phased Deployment Strategy